akash-rajak/Krishi-Network-Task/README.md

 ## ✔ KRISHI NETWORK SDE INTERNSHIP ASSIGNMENT

-### Bui;t the backend for an anonymous twitter app that also shows current weather status.
+### Built the backend for an anonymous Twitter App that also shows current weather status.

 ### Assignment Criteria :
 - Use of object-oriented programming